Netherlands Sports Trivia

 The Johan Cruijff ArenA (Amsterdam) is the largest sports stadium in Netherlands with 55,000 seats.
 [Source]

-Team Netherlands has appeared in the most men’s football World Cup finals without winning the title: 3 [Source]
+Netherlands holds the record for most appearances in the men’s football World Cup finals without winning the title: 3 [Source]

-Team Netherlands men’s volleyball team won gold at the 1996 Summer Olympic Games (Atlanta) [Source]
+Netherlands men’s volleyball team won Olympic gold at the 1996 Atlanta Summer Games.
+[Source]

-Team Netherlands men’s volleyball team has won the CEV European League twice: 2006, 2012 [Source]
+Netherlands men’s volleyball team has won the CEV European League title twice: 2006, 2012 [Source]

-Team Netherlands ladies volleyball team has reached the finals of the European Championships 5 times, winning the title in 1995.
+Netherlands ladies volleyball team has reached five European Championships finals, winning the title in 1995.
 [Source]

 Dutch skater Sven Kramer holds the record for most Olympic medals in men’s speed skating: 9 [Source]